unni-krishnan-95/copy/_posts/2016-09-08-over-the-wire-bandit1.md

 root@kali:~# ssh bandit1@bandit.labs.overthewire.org
 ```

-Remeber, you must SSH into the next new level after getting the password.
-So just replace the user name before the `@` with the next level, and use the password that you attained from the previous level.
+Remeber, you must SSH into the next level after getting the password.
+So just replace the user name before the `@` with the next level (Ex `bandit0@bandit.labs...` will now be `bandit1@bandit.labs...`, and for the password, use what you attained from the previous level.

 ### Level 1 -> 2: